particle-iot/docs/src/content/reference/device-os/firmware.md

 - Limits are in bytes of UTF-8 encoded characters.
 - <sup>2</sup>On Gen 2 devices (Photon, P1, Electron, E Series), the limit is 864 characters,
-- <sup>3</sup>On Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM) the limit is 1024 characters.
+- <sup>3</sup>On the P2, Photon 2, and Gen 3 devices (Argon, Boron, B Series SoM, Tracker SoM, and E404X) the limit is 1024 characters.
 - The 0.8.0 - 2.x column includes all 2.x LTS versions.
 Higher limits will not be back-ported to 2.x LTS.

 Instead of hardcoding these values, you should use these definitions: